stevenysw/stevenysw.github.io/index.md

 I graduated with Highest Distinction honors from [University of California, Berkeley](http://www.berkeley.edu), where I pursued a dual degree in [Applied Mathematics](https://math.berkeley.edu/) and [Statistics](http://statistics.berkeley.edu/).
 Throughout my undergraduate years, I had the privilege of collaborating with [Dr. Carl Boettiger](https://www.carlboettiger.info/) as a research intern at [rOpenSci](https://ropensci.org/) and with [Dr. Philip B. Stark](https://www.stat.berkeley.edu/~stark/) as a research assistant.

 I worked with the Data Science & Statistical Research Team at [Nokia Bell Labs](https://www.bell-labs.com/) as a Machine Learning and AI intern from June to December 2022.
-Following that, in Summer 2023, I worked as a Machine Learning Scientist Intern at [Netflix](https://www.netflix.com/).
+Following that, in Summer 2023, I worked with Payments Data Science and Engineering Team as a Machine Learning Scientist Intern at [Netflix](https://www.netflix.com/).

 I will be joining [Google](https://about.google/) as a Research Data Scientist Intern in the upcoming Summer 2024.